JPSvdW/Machine_Learning_Engineer_with_Microsoft_Azure_Nanodegree_Project_2/README.md

 Screenshot 1: Adding details to the dataset being registered.

-Screenshot 1 shows the addition of basic information to the dataset being registered.
+Screenshot 1 shows the addition of basic information of the dataset being registered.
 Information like the name of the dataset, dataset type and a description is added.

 ![image](https://user-images.githubusercontent.com/77330289/146927731-2da425af-3247-4191-9c7c-57ce4f7049ae.png)